strnadchristopher/arizona/README.md

 To Add or remove inputs for conversation, edit the 'inputs.txt' and 'responses.txt' Every line in 'inputs.txt' corresponds to the same line in 'responses.txt'.
 Separate alternate versions of inputs or responses with a '/'

+NEW FEATURE:
+Run Python scripts by placing them in your 'scripts' folder and just type the name of the python file to run.
+(Must have python installed)

 Custom CSS:
 Create a folder in the themes directory with the name of your theme and add a file named "style.css" then, in config.json, set your theme to the name of the folder you created.
 You can add whatever css you want to the custom css file.

 Commands:
 Mac OS with Spotify only:
-"next", "skip", "next song" - skip track on spotify "lyrics" - display song lyrics from node-lyrics-api
+'next', 'skip', 'next song' - skip track on spotify 'lyrics' - display song lyrics from node-lyrics-api

-All:
+All Platforms:
-google [query] - open google in your browser with your query, faster than cortana (example: "google the shaggy dog")
+'google [query]'' - open google in your browser with your query, faster than cortana (example: "google the shaggy dog") Any message that doesn't look like an input from the "inputs" file will be googled.
+So you can type "gene wilder" and it will google Gene Wilder

-weather - display the weather
+'weather' - display the weather

 Shortcuts: